The Junior Award Scheme

-To join the scheme please contact Lisa at English Bridge Education and Development - firstname.lastname@example.org, or 01296 317217 - and let her know how many students you anticipate being involved in the scheme and which awards they will be working towards.
-She will then post the assessment cards to you.
+To join the scheme please contact us at English Bridge Education and Development - email@example.com, or 01296 317221 - and let us know how many students you anticipate being involved in the scheme and which awards they will be working towards.
+We will then post the assessment cards to you.
 The teachers' materials are available to download below.

 After some thought, it was decided not to tie the students too closely to any one bidding system.
 This is far less important than actually getting out there, playing and having fun.
 Teachers will often have their own material.
 So, rather than prescribe something and tread on their toes, instead give them free rein to teach as they see fit.
 The basic principles of natural bidding apply across all systems and it is those principles we are more interested in developing.
 There are a minimum of conventional devices, but those selected are only the most common and have passed into use by the vast majority of players up and down the country.

 Cardplay techniques are, however, universal.
 In this area we’ve tried to cover a range of ideas that any aspiring player should progressively aim to master.
 While the Minibridge unit is not compulsory (as some teachers may have started on bridge immediately) it may be worth noting some of thecardplay techniques that are mentioned in this unit as a precursor to undertaking the Bronze award.
 There is also some overlap between the two units as beginners may start with either.